 SNAP Nutrition Education Program

 SNAP Nutrition Education Program, help low-income families to provide healthy meals to their family.
 They also offer education to teach how to make healthy food choices and prepare nutritious meals.
-The offer recipes, education, grocery store tours.
+The offer recipes, instruction, grocery store tours.
 They also provide SNAP education to other government agencies.

 The Senior Farmers’ Market Nutrition Program (SFMNP)